Marcelle-Samir/mp3_player_YOCTO/README.md

 ### sound

-We're using alsa, pulseaduio, sox and lame
+We're using alsa, pulseaudio, sox and lame

 **NOTE** pulseaudio is backfilled so we don't need to add it manually